My shopping cart

 Believing that your qualities are carved in stone — the fixed mindset — creates an urgency to prove yourself over and over.
 If you have only a certain amount of intelligence, a certain personality, and a certain moral character — well, then you’d better prove that you have a healthy dose of them.
 It simply wouldn’t do to look or feel deficient in these most basic characteristics.

-In a fixed-based space, students tend to attribute failure to some sort of inherent negative qualities about themselves.
+In a Fixed-based space, students tend to attribute failure to some inherent negative qualities about themselves.
 They’re also more likely to give up in the face of setbacks and have a negative view of their potential.
-Further, in order to prove their aptitude, they often avoid taking on challenging tasks, which results in a stunting of their long-term growth as learners.
+Further, to prove their aptitude, they often avoid taking on challenging tasks, which results in a stunting of their long-term growth as learners.

-At PCS Edventures, we’ve worked hard to build curriculum that models a Growth Mindset — it’s a cornerstone of our pedagogy — and we’ve done it by changing what the word “failure” means — it’s no longer a negative concept, but an opportunity for growth.
+At PCS Edventures, we’ve worked hard to build a curriculum that models a Growth Mindset — it’s a cornerstone of our pedagogy — and we’ve done it by changing what the word “failure” means — it’s no longer a negative concept, but an opportunity for growth.

 We cannot force them.
 We cannot hold their hand towards growth.
-But, what we can do is model it for them.
+But we can model it for them.
 All it takes is a little bit of effort.

 As Dweck says:

 When you enter a mindset, you enter a new world.
 In one world — the world of fixed traits — success is about proving you’re smart or talented.
 Validating yourself.
 In the other — the world of changing qualities — it’s about stretching yourself to learn something new.
 Developing yourself.

 In one world, failure is about having a setback.
 Getting a bad grade.
 Losing a tournament.
 Getting fired.
 Getting rejected.
 It means you’re not smart or talented.
 In the other world, failure is about not growing.
 Not reaching for the things you value.
 It means you’re not fulfilling your potential.